Are you being a sales snob?

-Is there anything worse than someone who wants to sell you something as coming off as condescending?
-Let’s face it; nobody appreciates being talked down too.
-It’s a huge rapport breaker, and if you’re anything like me, people who come off as condescending have zero chance of earning my business.
+Is there anything worse than someone who wants to sell you something coming off as condescending or a sales snob?
+Let’s face it; nobody appreciates being talked down to.
+It’s a huge rapport breaker.
+And, if you’re anything like me, people who come off as condescending have zero chance of earning my business.

-Yet, you might be surprised when you look back at your communication with clients to realize how some common language may come across as condescending or at the very least antagonistic.
-Chances are, this is not your intent.
+Yet, when you look back at your communication with clients, you might be surprised to realize how some common language may come across as condescending.
+Or, at the very least, antagonistic.
+Chances are this is not your intent.
 These phrases are widely used in our society.

 Last August, I wrote an article on this topic called Phrases That Repel Clients.
 This week’s article offers some additional phrases you might want to avoid when talking with clients.